masoncusack/masoncusack/README.md

 ## 👨🏻‍💻 Work

-I currently live in [Taipei, Taiwan](https://www.youtube.com/watch?v=z_fY1pj1VBw), where I'm learning Mandarin Chinese and developing a new SaaS product.
+I'm currently in [Taipei, Taiwan](https://www.youtube.com/watch?v=z_fY1pj1VBw), where I'm learning Mandarin Chinese and developing a new SaaS product.

 In my last job I worked on personalisation (that's search and recommendations) at [ASOS](https://asos.com): one of Europe's biggest online retailers, with [these fine people](https://www.youtube.com/watch?v=MoOfBPPvBmk).